RCW 36: Star cluster

+Spectroscopic data from the ESO instrument X-SHOOTER located in the Very Large Telescope confirmed the first 50 bonafide members of the cluster, from the pair of O9 and other massive stars to even some late-type stars.
+The same authors have also observed that the most massive sources are all located near the centre of the cluster, which had been noted before by Baba et al. (2004), and that at least half the observed sources showed evidence for infrared excess from a disk or envelope.
+Most recently, observations using the HAWK-I instrument at the ESO VLT facilities showed that a possibly rich population of 43-120 brown dwarfs might exist in the cluster, amidst a total population of approximately 426 candidate members.
+These authors have also determined the ratio of stars to brown dwarfs is between 2-5, which is consistent with other regions regardless of their inherent characteristics.

 The cluster has been noted by Baba et al. for having a high density of stars, with star counts (the number of stars within an angular area of the sky) exceeding 3000 stars per square parsec at the center of the cluster.
 A measurement of central area density using the MYStIX catalog suggested approximately 10,000 stars per square parsec at the cluster center, but this study also suggested that such densities are not unusual for massive star-forming regions.
 The spatial distribution of stars has been described as a King profile or alternatively as a "core-halo" structure.

 Stellar density near the center of RCW 36 has been estimated to be approximately 300,000 stars per cubic parsec (or 10,000 stars per cubic light year).
 In contrast, the density of stars in the Solar neighborhood is only 0.14 star per cubic parsec, so the density of stars at the center of RCW 36 is about 2 million times greater.
 It has been calculated that for young stellar clusters with more than 10^{4} stars pc.^{−3} close encounters between stars can lead to interactions between protoplanetary disks that affect developing planetary systems.